 But this does raise a question of terminology: I have defined religion as characterized by belief in something supernatural.
 But if Aslan is running around the landscape fighting Tash, isn’t that automatically now part of the normal world?
 Belief in something we would call supernatural is irrelevant if it is an everyday occurrence.
 And religion no longer applies.

 Terry Pratchett plays with this in Discworld.
 In that setting, gods exist, many of them.
 But they only have as much power as they have true believers.
 The Great God Om is significantly inconvenienced when he comes down to the Disc and finds that he only has one faithful follower left, leaving him incarnated as a maimed tortoise.
-Because most of the Discworld gods are sociopathic, much of the population of the Disc is quietly Nay Theistic to avoid giving them more power than they have (“Of course they exist.
+Because most of the Discworld gods are gratuitously cruel, much of the population of the Disc is quietly Nay Theistic to avoid giving them more power than they have (“Of course they exist.
 But don’t go around believe’n in ‘em.
 It only encourages ‘em”).
 It’s rather like being in a city dominated by rival mafia dons: either you get one to protect you, or you keep your head down to avoid the attention.
 Vocal atheists tend to get hit by lightning by the gods that do have power, and so the surviving population of them are mainly fireproof golems.
 This being Pratchett, the social commentary is of course quite deliberate.

 Human Religions in SciFi